 A dissertation based on the original research completed by the doctoral student constituents the written part of the final dissertation defense.
 An oral dissertation defense will be conducted after the dissertation has been completed and submitted to the doctoral committee.
 The dissertation defense must be conducted at least 7-month after the completion of the comprehensive examination.

 Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the biological engineering degree program and the minimum requirements of the graduate faculty, enforced by the Graduate School.
-Because requirements vary, you must refer to a degree program's graduate admission page to learn about specific admission criteria, application deadlines, eligibility and application process.
+Please visit degree program's graduate admission page to learn about specific admission criteria, application deadlines, eligibility and application process.
 Before official admission to the University of Missouri, your application materials will be reviewed by both the Graduate School and the degree program to which you've applied.

-For inquiries about the PhD degree in biological engineering, please visit the degree program's graduate admission page for detailed contact information.
+For inquiries about the PhD degree in biological engineering, you can find detailed contact information on the degree program's graduate admission page.